clampz/scan_detection_daemon/README.md

 ***NOTE***: The author of this software has not optimized this design for elimination of false positives.
 A test for false positives was preformed while the target host is running a web server, this program's filtering mechanisms were found to be sufficient during this test.

-Additionally, starting the scan detector does require root user privilages as using libpcap also requires root.
+Additionally, starting the scan detector does require root user privileges as using libpcap also requires root.

 ***Dependancies***: neato (part of the [Graphviz](https://packages.debian.org/wheezy/libgraphviz-dev) pkg) and [pcap](https://packages.debian.org/squeeze/libpcap-dev).